jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

 Note the @Annotation.
 This is a concept in Java used to mark certain parts of code for the compiler.
 The @Override annotation is used to denote superclass methods that we are rewriting.
 The compiler can then warn us in case of mistake in our override.

-> Check: Ask the students what would happen if we used @Override on a method, but declared the method with different input values than the parent method.

 <a name="demo"></a>
 ## Demo: Overriding methods (5 mins)